One unit of credit equals four semester hours.

 ENG 330 Epics and Stories, Ancient and Modern

 An examination of selected stories, ancient and modern, that have come to possess wide significance for their cultures.
 Attention will be given to the development of narrative style and technique as well as to the interaction between story and culture.
 Representative writers might

 include Homer, Virgil, Dante, Woolf, Fitzgerald and Wilson.
 Prerequisite: ENG 106 or equivalent and sophomore or higher standing.
 Fall Term.

 ENG 335 Women Writers

 A study of works by women writers.
 The course will examine the potentially gendered nature of writing using texts written by women.
 Students will explore possible ways in which women authors may choose a subject, bring a particular perspective or tell the story differently because of their gender.
 Possible authors for study include Toni Morrison, Amy Tan, Virginia Woolf, Alice Walker, Edith Wharton, Wendy Wasserstein and Adrienne Rich.
 Prerequisite: ENG 106 or equivalent and sophomore or higher standing.
-Alternate years, 2013–2014.
+Spring Term.

 ENG 336 Contemporary Literature